danimelsz/PrepDyn/README.md

 ### Example 3: Multiple alignments

+Suppose you have a phylogenomic dataset with hundreds of gene alignmens.

 ### Example 4: Appending new sequences

-Suppose you have newly generated sequences unavailable in GenBank.
+Suppose you have newly generated sequences (unavailable in GenBank).

 ## Citation